digidotcom/xbee_ansic_library/samples/README.md

 - **Zigbee OTA info**:
   Dump information from the header of .ota (firmware) and .otb (file system) update files.

+### Cellular and XBee3 802.15.4, DigiMesh and Zigbee Samples

+- ** XBee FTP **
+  Use File System Request API frames to interact with files on module.

 ### Cellular Samples